ebauman/rio-demo/README.md

 The dashboard is in active development, and undergoing quite a bit of refinement.
 Some features are not yet 100% implemented, so use with caution.

+### Linkerd

+Linkerd has a dashboard that can be viewed.
+To open, execute `rio linkerd`.
+This will proxy the dashboard to your local workstatin, and open `127.0.0.1:9999` for viewing.

+### External Services

+Rio has the capability to register external services into the Linkerd service mesh.

+To configure, execute `rio externalservice`.